Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Your attention is your most valuable resource.
 Protect it with a personalized news digest that works for you, not against you.

-A news aggregator collects content from multiple sources and displays it in a feed or app.
-A personalized digest goes further by using AI to filter, summarize, and deliver only relevant content directly to your inbox on a schedule.
-Aggregators require active browsing; digests provide passive, curated delivery.
-Learn more about newsletter reader apps and digest services.
+A news aggregator collects content from multiple sources and displays it in a feed or app, requiring active browsing.
+A personalized digest uses AI to filter, summarize, and deliver only relevant content to your inbox on a schedule.
+Aggregators are pull-based and exploratory; digests are push-based and decision-oriented.
+For professionals who already manage 121 daily emails (Radicati, 2026), digests usually win on time-to-insight.

-How much time can a personalized news digest actually save?
+How much time does a personalized news digest actually save?

 Can I create a personalized news digest for free?

-Yes!
-Tools like Google News and basic RSS readers (Feedly free tier) allow you to create simple personalized digests at no cost.
-However, advanced features like AI summarization, email delivery, sender filtering, and multi-source integration typically require premium services starting around $9-18/month.
-The time saved usually justifies the investment for busy professionals.
+Yes.
+Google News and the Feedly free tier allow simple personalized digests at no cost.
+However, advanced features like AI summarization, email delivery, sender filtering, and multi-source integration typically require premium services starting at $9-18/month.
+Given that 80% of workers experience information overload (LumApps, 2026), the time savings usually justify the cost for busy professionals within the first month of use.

 How many news sources should I include in my digest?

 The optimal time depends on your role and schedule.
-Executives benefit from early morning digests (6-7 AM) before meetings.
-Knowledge workers often prefer lunch time (12 PM) or end-of-day (5 PM) to avoid interrupting deep work.
-Researchers may prefer evening digests for next-morning reading.
-The key is protecting your peak productivity hours from information consumption.
+Executives benefit from 6-7 AM digests before meetings.
+Knowledge workers often prefer noon or 5 PM to avoid interrupting deep work.
+Researchers and creators may prefer evening digests for next-morning reading.
+The principle: protect peak productivity hours from information consumption, since interruptions can require 23+ minutes of recovery time before flow resumes.